-- A pupil who is waiting to be interviewed at either stage may be segregated but made as comfortable as possible, accompanied or visited regularly by a member of staff, and given access to a toilet and adequate food and drink.
-Any pupil who is intoxicated, incapacitated or in other ways deemed unable to provide a clear account, will not be interviewed until they have received medical attention and are considered fit to proceed.
-A minute of the interviews will be recorded in writing.
-The process may require only one interview involving the Housemaster/mistress and the Deputy Head Pastoral, depending on the circumstances.
-The Housemaster will notify the parents regarding the progress of the interview procedure at both stages. - Parent: includes one or both of the parents, a legal guardian or education guardian. - Permanent Exclusion: An expulsion.
+Includes one or both of the parents, a legal guardian or education guardian.

+9.2.7.
+Permanent Exclusion

+An expulsion.
 A pupil may be permanently excluded from the School if it is proved on the balance of probabilities that the pupil has committed a very grave breach of discipline or a serious criminal offence.
-Permanent Exclusion is reserved for the most serious breaches. - Withdrawal.
+Permanent Exclusion is reserved for the most serious breaches.

+9.2.8.
+Withdrawal

 Withdrawal means the decision of the parents to withdraw their child permanently from the School.
-Parents may be required to withdraw a pupil permanently from the School, or from boarding, if, after consultation with the parents and if appropriate the pupil, the Headmaster is of the opinion that: - the pupil has committed a breach or breaches of School rules or discipline for which Withdrawal is the appropriate sanction; or - by reason of the pupil's conduct, behaviour or progress, the pupil is unwilling or unable to benefit sufficiently from the educational opportunities and / or the community life offered by the School; or - o if the parents have treated the School, members of its staff or any member of the School community unreasonably. - o In a case in which Permanent Exclusion is a likely outcome, withdrawal of the pupil will be explained as the right of the parent to halt disciplinary proceedings and remove the pupil from the School without the expulsion being placed on the pupil's record.
+Parents may be required to withdraw a pupil permanently from the School, or from boarding, if, after consultation with the parents and if appropriate the pupil, the Headmaster is of the opinion that:

+- the pupil has committed a breach or breaches of School rules or discipline for which Withdrawal is the appropriate sanction; or - by reason of the pupil's conduct, behaviour or progress, the pupil is unwilling or unable to benefit sufficiently from the educational opportunities and / or the community life offered by the School; or - if the parents have treated the School, members of its staff or any member of the School community unreasonably. - In a case in which Permanent Exclusion is a likely outcome, withdrawal of the pupil will be explained as the right of the parent to halt disciplinary proceedings and remove the pupil from the School without the expulsion being placed on the pupil's record.
 Withdrawal in such a scenario allows the School to help the pupil find a subsequent place of education with a freer hand and a clearer recommendation.